prakharmrsl/easypcceo.github.io/pages/tower-speakers/tower-speakers.md

 ## [Onkyo SKF-4800​ (Pair)](https://amzn.to/2M0bIuE){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2M0bIuE"><img alt="Onkyo SKF-4800" class="img-right img-small" src="/img/tower-speaker/onkyo-skf-4800.jpg " /></a>

 The [Onkyo SKF-4800​](https://amzn.to/2M0bIuE){: target="_blank"} is one of the best floor standing speakers for your money.
-Its one-inch soft dome tweeter radiates lovely high-frequency sound that accompany the speaker's amazing base.
+Its one-inch soft dome tweeter radiates lovely high-frequency sound that accompanies the speaker's amazing base.

-Onkyo produces amazing products for those on a budget.
+Onkyo produces superb products for those on a budget.
 Rather than a mid-level sound bar or home theater system, you can couple this speaker set with an Onkyo receiver to create an awesome surround sound system.

 The speakers are rated for 55Hz on the low end, but you won't need a subwoofer, as these speakers have impactful base.
 Overall, you can't go wrong with Onkyo's SKF-4800, especially considering its price.